mission-testronaut/testronaut-examples/README.md

 ## 🌌 Credits

-Built by **Sandevistan Tech Inc.** as part of the [Testronaut](https://testronaut.app) ecosystem — a framework for autonomous QA agents and end‑to‑end testing powered by GPT‑5.
+Built by **Sandevistan Tech Inc.** as part of the [Testronaut](https://testronaut.app) ecosystem, a framework for autonomous QA agents and end‑to‑end testing.

 ---